 Avrom Sherr’s main research interests have been the development of legal education, the work of the legal profession, ethics in professional work and the provision of legal services.
 He is currently Chair of the Hamlyn Trust and the Advice Quality Standards Project Committee.
 Recent work includes advising Georgia Legal Aid and the Chinese Ministry of Justice in relation to Legal Aid and the maintenance of quality in legal work; ethical research for Save The Children and safeguarding for the UKRI GCRF Accelerate Hub.

 Professor Isabell Schierenbeck, School of Global Studies, University of Gothenburg, Sweden

 Professor Colin Shindler, Politics, SOAS (emeritus)

-Professor and former Dean Sammy Smooha, Faculty of Social Sciences, University of Haifa, Israel (emeritus)
+Professor Sammy Smooha, Faculty of Social Sciences, University of Haifa, Israel (emeritus)

 Dr Manish Thapa, University for Peace, San Jose, Costa Riva

-Professor Ehud R Toledano, Department of Ottoman Studies, Tel Aviv University, Israel
+Professor Ehud R Toledano, Department of Middle East and African History, Tel Aviv University, Israel

 Dr. Reuven (Ruvi) Ziegler, School of Law, University of Reading